ev3lessons/ev3lessons.github.io/coachcorner/_posts/2018-02-23-Coaching-Core-Values.markdown

 ### FIRST LEGO League Core Values:

-We are a team.
+We are a team.<br>
-We do the work to find solutions with guidance from our coaches and mentors.
+We do the work to find solutions with guidance from our coaches and mentors.<br>
-We know our coaches and mentors don't have all the answers; we learn together.
+We know our coaches and mentors don't have all the answers; we learn together. <br>
-We honor the spirit of friendly competition.
+We honor the spirit of friendly competition.<br>
-What we discover is more important than what we win.
+What we discover is more important than what we win.<br>
-We share our experiences with others
+We share our experiences with others<br>
-We display Gracious Professionalism® and Coopertition® in everything we do.
+We display Gracious Professionalism® and Coopertition® in everything we do.<br>
-We have FUN!
+We have FUN!<br>

 ### Core Values Judging